anandngn/tmppub/C2_CompViz/Writeup.md

 ## Object Detection : Model Choices

-Three prominent models used for street view object detection are EfficientDet, MobileNet, and ResNet:
+Three prominent models used for street view object detection are MobileNet, EfficientDet and ResNet:

 - EfficientDet: Known for its balance between accuracy and computational efficiency, EfficientDet employs a scalable architecture to enhance detection performance while minimizing resource consumption.